← OpenSignal

 The thesis

 Existing high-end headhunters source resumes.
 We source signal.
 A senior options trader vouching for a peer at a different firm is information no LinkedIn search can replicate.
-We pay the people with that information a real share of the placement fee, and we cap referrals at 3 per year per referrer — quota replenishes every January 1, plus a credit back for each candidate we place.
+We pay the people with that information a real share of the placement fee, and we cap nominations at 3 per year per nominator — quota replenishes every January 1, plus a credit back for each candidate we place.
 Scarcity is the point.

 The economics

 For every successful placement, the fee splits three ways.
-The referrer share is 30 to 40% of the fee, the recruiter share is similar, and OpenSignal keeps 20 to 30%.
+The nominator share is 30 to 40% of the fee, the recruiter share is similar, and OpenSignal keeps 20 to 30%.
 Placement fees typically run 20 to 30% of the candidate's first-year comp.

 Candidate comp